edwin3663/pcie-ltssm-clarity-companion/states/Configuration.Linkwidth.Start.md

 - If any Downstream Lane receives two consecutive TS1 Ordered Sets with the `Link` field set to non-PAD and the `Lane` number set to `PAD`, it is reclassified as an Upstream Lane and a new random Crosslink timeout is chosen.
 - If any Upstream Lane receives two consecutive TS1 Ordered Sets with both the `Link` and the `Lane` fields set to `PAD`, it is reclassified as a Downstream Lane and a new random Crosslink timeout is chosen.

 **Note:** This mechnaism supports the optional Crosslink where both sides initially operate as both Downstream Ports or both Upstream Ports.
-Role reesoulution is acheveived by reclassifing ports, based on recieved TS1s, and assigning a random timeout until one side of the Link becomes a Downstream Port and the other side remains an Upstream Port.
+Role resoulution is acheveived by reclassifing ports based on recieved TS1s, and assigning a random timeout until one side of the Link becomes a Downstream Port and the other side remains an Upstream Port.
 This timeout must be random, even when connecting identical devices, so as to eventually break any possible deadlock.

 Next state: `Configuration.Linkwidth.Start`